 Product Description Application performance measuring tools The following tools perform program optimization: VTune - This tool, developed and supported by Intel, uses the performance measurement facilities of the Itanium processor to take profiles based on elapsed time or other architected events within the processor.
 These profiles can be used to measure, tune, and improve application performance. pfmon - This tool, available as open source and licensed under the GPL, provides a command line interface to control the performance measurement facilities of the Itanium processor.
 Data generated by this tool can be post-processed to produce a variety of reports describing application performance.
 These reports can be used to measure, tune, and improve application performance.
 The pfmon package also includes a library interface, libpfmon.a, that can be used to create customized performance measurement tools.
 Array Services Provides a set of tools with kernel support that simplify the management of systems and parallel applications for clusters of SGI systems.
-CpuMemSets Provides the kernel support and infrastructure for implementing processor and memory placement. cpuset Provides for naming a set of CPUs.
+CpuMemSets Provides the kernel support and infrastructure for implementing processor and memory placement.
+Cpuset System .The Cpuset System is primarily a workload manager tool permitting a system administrator to restrict the number of processors that a process or set of processes may use.
+A system administrator can use cpusets to create a division of CPUs within a larger system.
 CSA Provides jobs-based accounting of per-task resources and disk usage for specific login accounts on Linux systems.

+Table 3-1SGI ProPack v2.3 for Linux Products

-FLEXIm Provides a floating license, run-time environment.
+Product Description FLEXIm Provides a floating license, run-time environment.
 Includes daemons suitable for serving floating licenses.

-Table 3-1 SGI ProPack v2.2 for Linux Products (continued)

-Product Description IOC4 driver Driver that supports the Internal IDE CD-ROM, NVRAM, and Real-Time Clock. kdb Supports kernel debugging of the running system, either directly from the keyboard or over a serial console.
+IOC4 serial driver Driver that supports the Internal IDE CD-ROM, NVRAM, and Real-Time Clock.
+Serial ports are supported on the IOC4 base I/O chipset and the following device nodes are created: /dev/ttyIOC4/0 /dev/ttyIOC4/1 /dev/ttyIOC4/2 /dev/ttyIOC4/3 kdb Supports kernel debugging of the running system, either directly from the keyboard or over a serial console.
 Kernel partitioning support Provides the software infrastructure necessary to support a partitioned system, including cross-partition communication support.
 Kernel performance improvements Includes community-based patches such as the O(1) scheduler back-ported from the 2.5.x kernel and included in the SGI kernel, several patches that reduce lock contention on the Big Kernel Lock (BKL), and FRlocks (Fast-Reader Locks), which reduce contention on the xtime_lock (used by gettimeofday).
 L1 and L2 System Controller firmware Provides support for managing and monitoring the power, cooling, and testing functions for a brick and system compute rack.
 LKCD Provides system crash dump analysis tools including lcrash and all user level scripts required for saving and configuring system crash dumps.
 MPT Provides industry-standard message passing libraries optimized for SGI computers.
-NUMA tools Provides a collection of NUMA related tools (dlook, dplace, and so on).
-Performance Co-Pilot collector infrastructure Provides performance monitoring and performance management services targeted at large, complex systems.
-PROM Allows the CPU to boot and allows you to perform system administration and software installations. runon Enables running a command on a particular CPU or set of CPUs.

-Table 3-1 SGI ProPack v2.2 for Linux Products (continued)
+Table 3-1 SGI ProPack v2.3 for Linux Products (continued) ) ber i for den v2.5 for Enfax i foudets